VOLUNTEER ROLE

 The Post-Detention Support Project seeks to assist those who have been released from indefinite immigration detention, and who have no leave to remain in the UK.
 We advise them on their entitlements, and ensure that they are able to access them, helping solve any problems the clients may encounter.
 The project helps to get set up in the area to which they are dispersed, and start to rebuild their lives.

-Please find the full role description for Casework volunteers, information how to apply and the application form below:
+Please find the full role description for Volunteer Caseworker, information how to apply and the application form below:

 Application Form

-Deadline to apply – Fri 13th of September
+Deadline to apply – the 7th of February 2025